National Biodiesel Conference gives attendees new perspective on America’s first advanced biofuel

 In addition to the conference, Minnesota’s delegation also visited the U.S. Naval Base, San Diego.
 At the base, participants learned how the U.S. Navy, as part of an overall military effort, is using biofuels to lessen the dependency of our military powers on foreign oil.

 “Today the Department of Defense is heavily engaged, and I am extremely proud of the Navy in particular, for the journey it is taking,” said retired two-star Admiral Len Hering.
 “And I don’t think regular tax payers really understand the emphasis the Department of Defense has taken on the renewable case and the presenting of that requirement for our security.”

 Adm.
-Hering said the United States exports $1 billion work of goods each day to pay for the fossil fuels consumed by importing petroleum products from five major countries — Saudia Arabia, Iraq, Iran, Russia and Venuzuela — none of which are strong allies.
+Hering said the United States exports $1 billion work of goods each day to pay for the fossil fuels consumed by importing petroleum products from five major countries — Saudi Arabia, Iraq, Iran, Russia and Venezuela — none of which are strong allies.

 “That’s who really supplies the future of our dependency,” he says.
 “The Department of Defense takes a look at that and views it as our Achilles heel.
 So what you represent is the technology in our country that helps us move away from it.”

 Minnesota produces more than 60 million gallons of biodiesel a year, much of that made from soybean oil.
 Only the oil portion of the soybean is used to process biodiesel, leaving all of the protein available for livestock and people.
 Each year, biodiesel adds approximately $237 million to the state’s agriculture economy.